SomeEarth86/ChessPlanet/README.md

  - CSS

 ## Description-
- - PlanetChess was created for Chess lovers with the aim to provide all kind of chess related stuff like Chess-books, Wearables like Hoodie and Beautiful Wooden Carved Chess sets.
+ - ChessPlanet was created for Chess lovers with the aim to provide all kind of chess related stuff like Chess-books, Wearables like Hoodie and Beautiful Wooden Carved Chess sets.
  - Users will be able to create account , login and logout from the application via an authentication system.

 ## Features -